 My article in BBC History Magazine, published this month, explores that part of Nelson’s story.
 It does so in part to try to show that Nelson was a complicated individual.
 Since his death, he has been elevated to the status of an almost god-like imperial, patriotic hero.
 But though uniquely gifted in command of a fleet, he was in other ways as fallible and flawed as any human being—shaped by his own experiences, friendships and prejudices.

-‘Nelson’s Dark Side’ is a distillation of my chapter in the book, ‘The Royal Navy, the British Atlantic Empire and the Abolition of the Slave Trade’.
+‘Nelson’s Dark Side’ is a distillation of parts of my chapter in the book, ‘The Royal Navy, the British Atlantic Empire and the Abolition of the Slave Trade’.

 For the BBC History Magazine article, click here.